Giants trade Haniger, DeSclafani to Mariners for veteran lefty Ray

 Haniger, along with outfielder Michael Conforto, were the Giants' two biggest offseason additions last winter.
 The oft-injured slugger struggled to stay healthy in his first season with San Francisco after signing a three-year, $43.5 million contract with the Giants.

-In 61 games (211 at-bats), Haniger batted an underwhelming .209/.266/.365 with six home runs and 28 RBI between multiple stints on the injured list in 2023.
+Haniger batted an underwhelming .209/.266/.365 with six home runs and 28 RBI in 61 games (211 at-bats) between multiple stints on the injured list last year.
 The 33-year-old now will return to the organization where he spent five seasons and made a name for himself as one of the league's best hitters.

-DeSclafani was one of the Giants' best starting pitchers during the 107-win 2021 campaign but struggled to stay healthy in each of the two previous seasons, suffering season-ending ankle and elbow injuries in 2022 and 2023 respectively.
+DeSclafani, 33, was one of the Giants' best starting pitchers during their 107-win 2021 campaign, going 13-7 with a 3.17 ERA in 31 starts.
+However, he struggled to stay healthy in each of the two previous seasons, suffering season-ending ankle and elbow injuries in 2022 and 2023, respectively, that limited him to just 24 total games pitched.

-While Ray could provide the Giants with impressive starting pitching depth at some point this summer, he and veteran righty Alex Cobb sidelined until midway through the season should open the door for another addition alongside ace Logan Webb atop the rotation this offseason.
+While Ray could provide the Giants with impressive starting pitching depth at some point this summer, he and veteran righty Alex Cobb being sidelined until midway through the season should open the door for another addition alongside ace Logan Webb this offseason.